Let’s Talk About The Plastic Problem

 So where does all this plastic go if it’s not being recycled?

 You might have heard of floating garbage patches or trash islands.
 These huge expanses of floating rubbish are created by sea currents carrying waste and pushing it into areas where it all collects together.
 The Great Pacific Garbage Patch, also called The Pacific Trash Vortex, is the most well-known garbage patch and spans 617,763 square miles (or 1.6 million square kilometres) from the West Coast of North America to Japan – that’s bigger than Texas and around 3 times the size of France!
 A garbage patch conjures images of huge amounts of plastic products floating in the sea.
-While there are large items in Great Pacific Garbage Patch, like fishing gear and shoes, in reality most of the pollution in this area is microplastics, which break down smaller and smaller but never degrade.
+While there are large items in the Great Pacific Garbage Patch, like fishing gear and shoes, in reality, most of the pollution in this area is microplastics, which break down smaller and smaller but never degrade.

 Environmental impacts of The Plastic Problem

 Plastic doesn’t just litter our oceans and beaches, ruining landscapes and trashing once paradisiacal locations.
 Plastics can be harmful to animals too, both on land and in the sea.
-Animals can get trapped in items such netting, or mistake plastic for food, eating items like plastic bags.
+Animals can get trapped in items such as netting, or mistake plastic for food, eating items like plastic bags.
 Sea turtles are particularly at risk as they often mistake floating plastic bags for jellyfish.
 One study found that approximately 52% of all sea turtles globally have eaten plastic.
-A smaller study by University of Exeter and Plymouth Marine Laboratory in the UK found that, out of 102 sea turtles inhabiting the Atlantic and Pacific Oceans, 100% had microplastics in their digestive systems.
+A smaller study by the University of Exeter and Plymouth Marine Laboratory in the UK found that, out of 102 sea turtles inhabiting the Atlantic and Pacific Oceans, 100% had microplastics in their digestive systems.

 Similarly, the number of seabirds dying as a result of plastic is currently estimated at 1 million a year.
 Fewer than 5% of seabirds studied in 1960 were found to have plastic in their stomachs, In 1980 this number had risen to a whopping 80%.
 It’s predicted that, by 2050, 99% of all seabird species will have ingested plastic.

-According to a study by Plymouth University, more than one-third of fish caught off the south-west coast of England have traces of plastic contamination known as microplastic or microbeads.
+According to a study by Plymouth University, more than one-third of fish caught off the southwest coast of England have traces of plastic contamination known as microplastic or microbeads.
 These plastics come from sources including sanitary products and carrier bags that have been ingested by the fish.
 It’s believed that five trillion pieces of plastic are in the world’s oceans, and most of that is plastic that has escaped from landfills or been improperly discarded.

 Experts believe that by 2050 the amount of plastic in the ocean could outweigh the amount of fish in the ocean.